Weevarv2.0

 • For flex containers, the layout reflows in real time using CSS order (no DOM mutation during the drag, see Stable element identity)

-• Page auto-scrolls when you drag towards the edges to a destination not in view.
+• The page auto-scrolls when you drag towards the edges to a destination not in view

 Release to drop.
 Press Esc at any moment to cancel.